rucio/rucio/doc/source/rucio_cli.rst

  * :doc:`man/rucio-admin`: Utility for managing and configuring Rucio.
  * :doc:`man/rucio`: Utility for interacting with Rucio.

+Examples with rucio-admin command-line tools can be found here: :doc:`cli_admin_examples`.

-Examples with both command-line tools can be found here: :doc:`cli_examples`.
+Examples with rucio command-line tools can be found here: :doc:`cli_examples`.